AUTHOR: CARRIE SPENCER

-Think of ways you can for your party outside of the usual balloons and flags.
+Think of ways you can decorate for your party outside of the usual balloons and flags.
 A great way to take your decorating to the next level is to think about what can be done around your home in a more permanent way.
-Rather than stringing up leftover twinkle light, add some sturdy outdoor party lights or motion-sensor around the front walk.
+Rather than stringing up leftover twinkle light, add some sturdy outdoor party lights or motion-sensor lighting around the front walk.
 Partying indoors?
 Install a dimmer switch so you can easily control the ambiance of the room while you have guests over.
 Even that wifi booster is something you can use year-round.
 These are all easy DIY projects that will make a big impact.

 Memorial Day is a time for celebration, but when you’re on a budget, it can be hard to plan a party without feeling tightness in your wallet.
 Keep stress at bay by staying organized throughout the process, and keep track of your spending.
 With the right planning, you can pull off a party that's fun for guests and doesn't put a strain on your wallet.